 - A person’s blood alcohol content might read over the legal limit at the time of taking the test, but may have been under the limit at the time of driving.

-In addition to the 4 common ways outlined above that many drivers have been able to beat and win a blood test case, other evidence which contradicts the results of the blood test, is commonly known as “evidence to the contrary” in legal terms.
-This is where many certain details that are unique to a driver’s own arrest scenario, can be used to a person’s defense as strong evidence when fighting the charge in court for a dismissal.
+In addition to the 4 common ways outlined above that many drivers have been able to defeat and win a blood test case, other evidence which contradicts the results of the blood test, is commonly known as “evidence to the contrary” in legal terms.
+This is where many certain details that are unique to a driver’s own arrest scenario, can be used to a person’s defense as strong evidence when contesting the charge in court for a dismissal.
 This happens especially in cases where blood evidence is involved.

 It is with all drunk or drugged driving cases regarding the results of blood tests, that an area of inconsistencies and confusion exist.
 This is where the tactics and methods that may be used after knowing the specific details of what happened during a driver’s arrest, could assist to help suppress improperly collected test evidence, which in turn will be used to manipulate the case to person’s benefit with expert legal counsel.
 With so many ways that blood testing for a DUI charge can go wrong, the BAC results are rarely of significant enough in and of themselves to bring a conviction based on that alone.

 Learning what happens when you fail a blood test for a DUI of alcohol or drugs is vital for finding the right defense strategy to get charges reduced or the case dismissed entirely in court.
-Through the skilled and careful work from analyzing the arrest details with top-level DUI defense lawyer nearest your location, a driver can then fight and potentially beat the results of a blood test and preserve all their rights under the law.
+Through the skilled and careful work from analyzing the arrest details with top-level DUI defense lawyer nearest your location, a driver can then disprove and ivalidate the results of a blood test and preserve all their rights under the law.
 Making use of this free online attorney review of the arrest details, will help in providing insight of possible defenses and what to do that can be used to increase a driver’s case dismissal chances.

-The unique arrest details and the information gained of what took place, along with any potential police procedure mistakes made during a driving under the influence arrest, is the best key to success for finding ways of what to do in fighting a drunk or drugged driving blood test case in court.
+The unique arrest details and the information gained of what took place, along with any potential police procedure mistakes made during a driving under the influence arrest, is the best key to success for finding ways of what to do in fighting a drunk or drugged driving blood draw case in court.